joeycumines/propertyobject.js/README.md

 ### value
 The property value can be get and set, and is validated as part of the set process.
-The type of validation depends on the value of the validation field.
+The type of validator depends on the value of the validator field.

-### validation
+### validator
-The property validation is a key, indicating the type of validation that is used for the value field.
+The property validator is a key, indicating the type of validator that is used for the value field.
 The valid types are explained further down.

 ### display